MicrosoftDocs/VBA-Docs/api/Outlook.NavigationPane.IsCollapsed.md

 # NavigationPane.IsCollapsed Property (Outlook)

-Returns or sets a  **Boolean** value that determines whether the Navigation Pane is collapsed.
+Returns or sets a  **Boolean** value that determines whether the navigation pane is collapsed.
 Read/write.

 ## Syntax